 The Trust will provide future benefits only to the extent that plan assets are available to pay them.
 Plan assets available to pay future benefits are highly dependent on performance of the Trust's investment portfolio.
 Like many investors, the Trust's investments fluctuate due to market volatility and market downturns.
-However, because the Trust has a significant concentration in bonds held by the City of Detroit, Michigan, the City's ability to pay will greatly impact the Trust's future ability to make benefit payments.
 The Trust will continue to invest through a prudent, long-term perspective to elongate future benefits provided by the Trust.